bgschiller/pixyll/_posts/2022-03-24-contentful-migrations.md

 ---
 layout: post
-title: Contentful isn't for me
+title: Contentful migration strategy
 category: blog
 tags: [cms, database]
 ---

-I've spent the last few days getting Contentful set up for a new project, and have come to the conclusion that it isn't for me.
-I'm not saying I have distaste for it.
-In fact, I think it might be more pleasant to use than my current blog setup using jekyll.
-Rather, I've found that it doesn't make sense for websites I make at work.

-The editor UI seems pretty good.
-But, as a developer, the primary way I interact with a CMS is defining the data model.
-As project requirements change, I will need to update and grow the model to accomdate new feature requests.
+I've spent the last few days getting Contentful set up for a new project and have become frustrated with the migration story.
+As a developer, the primary way I interact with a CMS is defining the data model.
+When project requirements change, I will need to update and grow the model to accomdate new feature requests.
 A good CMS, from my perspective, is one that makes this schema migration process safe and painless.

 ### Why we need migrations